 - Start doing something that makes you feel good and happy, focus on the positives.
-Remember, there are positive aspects in everything.
+Remember, there are positive aspects to everything.

 - Avoid negativity-enabling interactions or actions.

 Negative triggers are all around in our societies, especially in places populated with people (whether online or offline).
-People can be smart, empathetic and optimistic, but they can also be really dumb, jealous, apathetic and pessimistic.
-And also there’s the mass media, spreading negativity and fear (fear-mongering) on a daily basis.
-But, the decision whether to actively participate or not, is clearly in your hands.
+People can be smart, empathetic, and optimistic, but they can also be dumb, jealous, apathetic, and pessimistic.
+And also there are the mass media, spreading negativity and fear (fear-mongering) daily.
+But, the decision of whether to actively participate or not, is clearly in your hands.
 Educating yourself on the mechanisms of action of negative emotions, can and will be the best way to avoid them.
-Also, training yourself on various action and perception related techniques, helps to cope with the interactions.
+Also, training yourself on various action and perception related techniques helps to cope with the interactions.